Decolonising SA’s copyright law

 Approved by Parliament and awaiting the President’s signature to be signed into law is a draft bill that divides the room, raises suspicion of who benefits and who loses, but holds the promise of finally transforming out-dated legislation.

-"It also has no provisions for people with disabilities, and as a result it is in breach of our Constitution and international conventions on human rights and disabilities.
+"It also has no provisions for people with disabilities, and as a result, it is in breach of our Constitution and international conventions on human rights and disabilities.
 The Copyright Amendment Bill is therefore welcomed as it is drafted within the framework of international, regional and local treaties, policies, the EIFL model copyright law, other progressive copyright regimes, and various research reports," she said.
 She added that the bill will enable access to information and will "support a culture of reading and innovation."

 Those in opposition to aspects of the bill include collection management organisations, publishing associations, creatives and artists.
 Many are represented under the banner of the Coalition for Effective Copyright.
 They are calling for the draft bill to be returned to Parliament to be reworked.

 Some contentions revolve around the open-ended fair use clauses in the bill that they say could mean entire textbooks or study guides stand to be reproduced and distributed without compensation to the creators of the content.
 It could significantly curtail authors’ earning from sales and drive job losses in the publishing industry, they say.
 They also raise the point that decolonising the current copyright legislation without decolonising other institutions in the country, especially the courts, weakens reform efforts.
+Supporters of the Bill promote that fair use is not carte blanche for copying everything, but is restricted by four factors which determine what is fair or not.

 Another prickly issue has emerged from claims that multi-national tech companies are allegedly paying to influence copyright policy through funding targeted research and academics at universities around the world.
 Opponents of the bill say it is tech giants who will ultimately stand to gain by being able to digitally reproduce content without remunerating those the creators of the work.

-Wits Vice-Chancellor and Principal, Professor Adam Habib, in opening the seminar, said the debate on decolonising copyright law comes down to finding ways to move beyond the conceptual level of decolonisation to dealing with specifics of how transformation must take place while understanding its full implications.
+Wits Vice-Chancellor and Principal, Professor Adam Habib, on opening the seminar, said the debate on decolonising copyright law comes down to finding ways to move beyond the conceptual level of decolonisation to dealing with specifics of how transformation must take place while understanding its full implications.

 Habib said knowledge cannot continue to be corporatised and knowledge created from the public purse should be publicly accessible.
 At the same time he said the University stands behind emerging black scholars to produce and publish their work, to tell South Africa’s own stories and to produce the country’s own research while receiving appropriate financial reward for their output.